tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### hasArgumentValue

 - Name: [bdqffdq:hasArgumentValue](../../list/bdqffdq/index.md#hasArgumentValue)
-- Definition: The value of a bdqffdq:Argument that is used in a bdqffdq:Specification to replace a [Formal Parameter](</home/mole/git/bdq/tg2/_review/index.md#formal-parameter> "A placeholder defined in the function or method signature.
-It represents the input that the function expects.
-In the function f(x) = x^2, x is a formal parameter of the function f.
-In 'VALIDATION_GENUS_FOUND', `bdqval:s…") to determine the behavior of the bdqffdq:Specification.
+- Definition: The value of a bdqffdq:Argument that is used in a bdqffdq:Specification to replace a Formal Parameter to determine the behavior of the bdqffdq:Specification.

 ********************